-Board Committees: Audit (Chair), and Nominating and Corporate Governance (Chair)
+Director Since: 2005 Board Committees: Audit (Chair), and Nominating and Corporate Governance (Chair) Age: 79

 Mr. Carbone served as Vice-President, Finance and Corporate Secretary for Calavo from 1980 to 2002.
 He was also an active CPA from 1967 to 2002 in the State of California and has taught accounting and finance at the college level.
-He has served as a member of the board of directors of the California Avocado Commission from 2008 to present.
+He has served as a member of the board of directors of the California Avocado Commission from 2008 to 2018.

 The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Carbone's experience as Calavo's former Vice-President, Finance and Corporate Secretary is invaluable to the insight of the Board of Directors.
-Mr. Carbone's experience is also significant to the Board and to the Audit Committee in understanding today's complex and everchanging accounting rules and regulations.
+Mr. Carbone's experience is also significant to the Board and to the Audit Committee in understanding today's complex and ever-changing accounting rules and regulations.